 - Babcock International Group accepts graduates with a 2.2 or above for most of its schemes, including civil and structural engineering.

-- BAE Systems accepts a 2.2 or above for its graduate development programmes (with the exception of finance).
+- BAE Systems accepts a 2.2 or above for a number of its graduate development programmes, including electrical and electronic engineering.

-- Balfour Beatty will take a 2.2 for most of its graduate jobs.
+- Balfour Beatty will accept applications from graduates with 2.2s for most of its graduate jobs.

-- Barratt Developments requires a 2.2 or above its ASPIRE graduate programme and doesn’t specify a degree grade for its accelerated programmes.
+- Barratt Developments requires a 2.2 or above for its ASPIRE graduate programme and it doesn’t specify a degree grade for its accelerated construction programme.

 - The Berkeley Group doesn’t specify a degree grade requirement.

-- Lendlease accepts 2.2s for some of its graduate programmes.
+- Lendlease previously accepted 2.2s for some of its graduate programmes.

-- nucleargraduates accepts a 2.2 for its graduate vacancies.
+- Mace has removed its 2.1 requirement for its graduate vacancies.

-- Skanska UK does not appear to be specifying a minimum degree grade on its graduate job advertisements.
+- Mott MacDonald does not specify a required degree classification in its graduate advertisements.

 NB: This is not an exhaustive list.

-It's also worth investigating opportunities with smaller employers who may be able to be more flexible when it comes to your degree result.
+It's also worth investigating opportunities with smaller employers who may be more flexible when it comes to your degree result.
 A number of construction employers also allow you to register your interest in the company and submit a CV ‘on spec’; they will be in contact when a suitable role opens up.

 How to get a graduate job in construction with a 2.2